✦ Scandinavian-inspired design, curated for modern living

 • Handles large areas up to 5,000 sq. ft. with 80 pints/day moisture removal.

-• ENERGY STAR and CLIMATE PLEDGE FRIENDLY certifications support lower energy use and greener operation.
+• Listed ENERGY STAR and CLIMATE PLEDGE FRIENDLY claims support an energy-conscious product position.

 • Useful features like dry mode, sleep mode, continuous drain, timer, overheat protection, auto shutoff, and child lock add convenience and safety.